jgverzosa/story-point-poker/README.md

 # Story Point Poker App
+Handful tool for estimating the tasks that used a fibonacci sequence for story points.
 Written in PHP with MySQL.

 ### /index.php
 - List of members and can access the member points.